Full-time: 1 year, Part-time: 2 years

 Our staff have close links with professional bodies such as the British Psychological Society and share their research findings in leading journals and at international conferences.

-As part of our thriving academic community, we also have a Centre for Psychological Research which advances our studies in everything from wellbeing, health and weight loss to anxiety and compassion.
+As part of our thriving academic community, we also have a which advances our studies in everything from wellbeing, health and weight loss to anxiety and compassion.
 It offers a range of consultancy services and runs research seminars featuring influential guest speakers.

-Our specialist facilities, including high specification computing labs and a variety of psychological recording equipment such as EEG, are the ideal setting for your studies.
+Our facilities include high specification computing labs and a variety of psychological recording equipment such as an EEG.

 The dedicated psychological laboratory has multiple PCs with the latest software for designing experiments and analysing data.
 Our facilities also include eye tracking equipment and an observation suite equipped with video recording and one-way mirrors.
 In addition we provide project rooms where you can concentrate on your research.